Khutsong

 Khutsong is a township on the West Rand of South Africa, and scene of widespread unrest starting in February 2006.
-It is situated close to the town of Carletonville, in the Merafong City Local Municipality of the Gauteng province.
+It is situated north-west of the town of Carletonville, in the Merafong City Local Municipality of the Gauteng province, just west of the Abe Bailey Nature Reserve.
 With a terrible history of violence and gangsterism, the main factors causing crime rates to spike up from 2011 until late 2019 are mainly high poverty rates, municipality mismanagement and corruption and the lack of employment/job creating opportunities.
 In 2017/18 thousands of mine workers lost their jobs due to mines shutting down.

 Climate

 Köppen-Geiger climate classification system classifies its climate as subtropical highland (Cwb).
 Summer days are generally warm or slightly hot, summer nights are mild, while winter days are warm and winter nights are cool.
 Most of the rain falls in summer.

 Local events

 Riots

 Following the abolition of cross-border municipalities, the entire Merafong City Local Municipality which includes Khutsong, was transferred from the West Rand District Municipality in Gauteng Province to the Southern District Municipality in the North West Province.
 The residents of Khutsong objected to the transfer from wealthy Gauteng to the poorer North West.
 Only 123 votes were cast in the local government elections held on 1 March 2006.

 Actions taken by residents included an application to the Pretoria High Court and violent incidents, including petrol bombing the homes of African National Congress candidates, blocking roads and the destruction of municipal property.

 One important element in the Khutsong issue relates to environmental security.
 The Khutsong community is physically located alongside some of the richest gold mines in the world.
 Recent research conducted by the Water Research Commission in South Africa has shown that heavy metal and radionuclide contamination is closely associated with rivers and wetlands downstream of major mining operations.
 The Khutsong community is located in such an aquatic ecosystem, so the environmental dimension to this conflict is an important and largely unexplored one.

 On 27 April 2007 when President Thabo Mbeki was celebrating Freedom Day at Bhisho renewed riots reminiscent of those which occurred in Soweto on 16 June 1976 took place in the streets of Khutsong.

 On 4 December 2008 it was announced that Khutsong and the rest of the Merafong Municipality would be reintegrated into the Gauteng Province.
 The passage of the Sixteenth Amendment to the Constitution of South Africa, altering the provincial boundaries accordingly, came into effect on 3 April 2009.